The quiet beauty of the Brigalow

 The University of Melbourne and Bush Heritage Australia have been awarded a significant grant of $1.2 million by The Ian Potter Foundation to build an open-source Conservation Knowledge System.

-This online platform will combine First Nations' knowledge and Western science for the benefit of governments, environmental groups, conservation agencies, the agriculture and resources sectors, and the general public to guide land management and conservation policies and actions, and to strengthen biodiversity and environmental protection.
+This online platform will combine First Nations' knowledge and Western science.
+It's expected to benefit of governments, environmental groups, conservation agencies, the agriculture and resources sectors, and the public.
+It will be used to guide land management and conservation policies and actions, and to strengthen biodiversity and environmental protection.

-Australia is suffering higher biodiversity loss than any other developed nation, having already lost 110 species since European settlement, and a Threatened Species list that grows unabated.
+Australia is suffering higher biodiversity loss than any other developed nation.
+It has already lost 110 species since European settlement, and has a Threatened Species list that continues to grow.

-Australia’s Strategy for Nature and Threatened Species has ambitious conservation goals, yet the information resources needed to design diverse, effective and efficient action to reach them is not currently readily available, nor does it draw on traditional Aboriginal knowledge in protecting conservation and cultural values in the landscape.
+Australia’s Strategy for Nature and Threatened Species has ambitious conservation goals.
+But the information resources needed to design diverse, effective and efficient action to reach them is not readily available, nor does it draw on traditional Aboriginal knowledge in protecting conservation and cultural values in the landscape.

 Brendan Wintle, Professor in Conservation Ecology at the University of Melbourne, said this funding will have huge benefits across both the business and environmental sectors.

-“This project brings together knowledge systems, aspirations, data and predictions to support decision and policy makers, land managers and communities to make future-focused strategies that build resilience.
-No individual project has to date attempted to map conservation, cultural and investment opportunities with threats and refugia at this scale and resolution, and we thank the Ian Potter Foundation for their vision and generous support,” Professor Wintle said.
+“This project brings together knowledge systems, aspirations, data and predictions to support decision and policymakers, land managers and communities to make future-focused strategies that build resilience.
+No individual project has to date attempted to map conservation, cultural and investment opportunities with threats and refugia at this scale and resolution.
+We thank the Ian Potter Foundation for their vision and generous support,” Professor Wintle said.

 Dr Rebecca Spindler, Bush Heritage’s Head of Science and Conservation, said embedding First Nations knowledge in this framework was a key point of difference.